monirul-molla-cts/hello-angular-exp1/README.md

 #Basic Components and Angular Data Bindings

-Used "hello-angular" project as a base, and implimented angular data binding features on top of that.
+Use the "hello-angular" project as a base, and implimented angular data binding features on top of that as metioned below.

 ## The following types of data binding are implemented in this project step by step.